 Generally, these tropical plants grow several inches higher.
 Therefore your potting media should have enough weight to maintain the pot and plant stability.
-Lava rock, clay chips are reasonable solutions for increase pot’s weight.
+Lava rock and clay chips are reasonable solutions for increasing a pot’s weight.

 - Improve humidity and drainage.

-Orchids do not like to grow on low humidity and high moisture.
+Orchids do not like to grow in low humidity and high moisture.
 Therefore your orchids substrate should have enough organic and inorganic materials to balance it.
-Charcoal, perlite, pumice, coconut husk are good ingredients to improve humidity.
+Charcoal, perlite, pumice, and coconut husk are good ingredients to improve humidity.